 The photos were graciously shared by Nathan Ramirez Photography

 (nathanramirezphotography.com ) and the photos are just beautiful.
 I'm so excited to share!
-Enjoy!
+Congratulations from all of us at Marry & Tux Bridal!

 I'm so excited to share photos with you of today's couple!
 Kate and Alicia traveled to us from South Paris, Maine to find their perfect wedding gowns for their big day, and the results are just beautiful!
 Kate chose a beautiful long sleeve wedding gown by Essense of Australia while Alicia chose a blush wedding dress by Maggie Sottero.
 The wedding took place at King's Hill Inn & Barn in South Paris ME, where Kate is the property manager, and the couple lives!

 I've never heard of this wedding venue before, nor have I seen photographs of it, so I was pretty pumped with Cait Bourgault (www.caitbourgaultphotography.com) gave me the "that would be awesome!" to share their beautiful photos with you!!
 From the outdoor woodsy-ceremony to the rustic homey-feeling of the barn, I truly cannot pick a favorite photo from this wedding!
 Their day incorporated shades of indigo blue, with pops of red and gold (check out that table decor, I mean come on!), personal touches, and some stunning florals.
 Needless to say that this day was full of love and laughter, and these photos are sure to make you smile.
-Enjoy!!
+We are so happy for you two, congratulations from all of us at Marry & Tux Bridal!

 Photography: Cait Bourgault Phototography